 The outer fabric isn't as tech as on some of the shell jackets listed above on this page, but it doesn't need to be.
 That 10k/10k waterproof and breathability rating is more than enough for any kind of resort riding, and this is packed with features designed to make forays into the snowpark more comfy, including the high tech 100g PrimaLoft Black insulation.
 There are pockets galore (including a dedicated media pocket for your phone) and the hood is removable, in case you feel more comfortable wearing your helmet without it.

-Most of all, it looks amazing—available in two different colours, the white shown here and a pastel blue, this will make you feel like the Queen Chloe Kim is, even if you can't ride as well as her just yet...
+Most of all, it looks amazing.
+Available in two different colours, the pastel blue shown here, and a white variant, this will make you feel like the Queen Chloe Kim is, even if you can't ride as well as her just yet...

 French brand Picture Clothing exploded onto the scene a decade and a half ago and quickly became a favourite among freestyle focussed skiers and snowboarders.
-Their gear is affordably priced, with a focus on style, but it doesn't scrimp on tech or features either.
+Their gear is affordably priced, with a focus on style, but it doesn't scrimp on tech or features either, and they pride themselves on their sustainability credentials and the transparency of their supply chain.
+They offer easy to understand information on the impact of every item of clothing on their website

 Founded by a bunch of skaters and surfers on the West Coast of the US in the early 90s, Volcom is a brand with serious board riding pedigree.
 Many of the best snowboarders ever to strap in have rocked their kit, including Jamie Lynn, Bryan Iguchi, Terje Haakonsen and, more recently, France's Arthur Longo (if you've not seen Longo's riding, Google "Side Hits Euphoria" now for an instant injection of stoke).

 In keeping with the recent 90s revival, Volcom have gone back to their roots with their recent designs.
-For Longo's signature jacket, they've resurrected their old, oval-shaped logo, and chosen a range of different colours that wouldn't look out of place in a snowboard mag from 1998.
-The pullover design is likewise a throwback, and the hood is removable for that full 90s bomber jacket look.
+For Longo's signature jacket, they've chosen a range of different colours that wouldn't look out of place in a snowboard mag from 1998.
+The pullover design with openings on the side is likewise a throwback, and the hood is removable for that full 90s bomber jacket look.

 What should you look for in a snowboard jacket?